 Do you have a teenager who is suffering with stress, anxiety, lack of focus, and low energy?
 Are they struggling with their school work?
-Are they feeling depressed and discouraged because they have not been able to accomplish what they want to?
+Are they feeling depressed and discouraged because they are not able to accomplish their goals?

 Teens should be filled with energy and enthusiasm during this time in their life, and if they’re not, then it’s important to find the underlying cause so you can help them feel their best.
 You want your children to have confidence and energy for the entire school year.
 Getting them on a path to health and wellness, naturally, will help to ensure a bright, healthy successful future!

 5 Causes of Stress, Low Energy, and Lack of Focus in Teens

 While it is usually adults who experience symptoms of hormone decline, this can also happen to children.
 They are not too young to have hypothyroidism or hormone deficiencies that can negatively affect their health and well-being.

 Common Symptoms of Low Thyroid Function

 - Difficulty concentrating and short term memory loss

 - Weight gain

 - Fluid retention

 - Hair loss